VividCortex/johnny-deps/README.md

 ```

 Note that `jd build` will run `go build` at the project's root directory,
-*unless* there's an executable file named `build` or `build.sh` there (the
+*unless* there's an executable file named `build` there (the former takes
-former takes precedence).
-In case there's such a build script, `jd` will simply
+precedence).
+In case there's such a build script, `jd` will simply run that
-run that file and fail if it returns anything other than zero.
+file and fail if it returns anything other than zero.

 Extra logging can be added by using the global option `-v`.
 Otherwise the tool
 is completely silent (but setting an appropriate exit code), unless errors